-The law requires a minimum of 25 per cent of the seats in the CoR to be held by women, this translates into a minimum of 83 seats.
-Therefore, political parties must submit candidate lists that include 25 per cent women candidates.
-When this list is submitted to the IHEC for candidate approval, there must be at least one female candidate listed after each three male candidates.
-The IHEC will reject candidate lists that do not meet this requirement and should the number of women fall below 25 per cent of the seats in the CoR, a special mechanism is applied to re-rank candidates in governorates with the lowest share of elected women.
-The control of the seats in the correct of the seats in the cor
+The law requires a minimum of 25 per cent of the seats in the CoR to be held by women, this translates into a minimum of 83 seats.(45) Therefore, political parties must submit candidate lists that include 25 per cent women candidates.
+When this list is submitted to the IHEC for candidate approval, there must be at least one female candidate listed after each three male candidates.(46) The IHEC will reject candidate lists that do not meet this requirement and should the number of women fall below 25 per cent of the seats in the CoR, a special mechanism is applied to re-rank candidates in governorates with the lowest share of elected women.(47)

 Iraq uses a proportional representation system, whereby a voter can select both a political entity and a specific candidate or a political party only.
 Under the old election law, the electoral system uses the governorates as constituencies.
 Each governorate is one electoral constituency and assigned a number of seats proportional to its estimated population.
 Seats are then awarded based on each list's share of the valid votes in a constituency.
-This was done through calculations set out in the IHEC's seat allocation regulations, utilising the modified Sainte-Laguë method.
-(48)
+This was done through calculations set out in the IHEC's seat allocation regulations, utilising the modified Sainte-Laguë method.(48)